sara-nl/spider4advisors/README.md

 Interested?
 Try out the example [here](https://github.com/sara-nl/spidercourse/blob/master/extras/tmpdir-usage-adv.md).

 ### Interactive analysis with Jupyter Notebooks

+One of the great things about Spider is that -opposite to the Grid- it allows for interactive analysis of large volumes of data.
+For this purpose we offer Jupyter Notebooks that can be launched on the same powerful high-throughput infrastructure of Spider.
+The existing Spider users can use Notebooks to run interactively some analysis with data stored/produced on Spider, or debug their pipelines with software already installed on the project space before submitting production runs, or even as a way to pack their work for replication and sharing with their colleagues.
+The Spider Notebooks is a supporting tool to help your work on the platform but it is not offered as a standalone component or for cases such as classrooms.

+Lets see how to use Jupyter Notebooks on Spider.
+In this example, you will:

+- inspect the Spider Notebook flavours and
+- launch a Notebook and inspect the environment
+- install packages within your Notebook or use existing software to run an analysis
+- display and publish your results

+Interested?
+Try out the example [here]()

 ### Software portability with containers
 (Analysis with containers)